Cricket World Cup: Martin Guptill's magic moment that sent Black Caps into final by beating India

 "Direct hit.
 It this the World Cup?
 Martin Guptill!
 Is this the final?' said Kiwi commentator Ian Smith.

 The umpires went upstairs but it only took one replay from the video umpire to make the call.
-Dhoni run out Guptill 51 in his 297th and final ODI innings.
+Dhoni run out Guptill 50 in his 297th and likely final ODI innings.

+Black Caps captain Kane Williamson was full of praise for Guptill's fielding.

+"He's probably the only man on the pitch that could perhaps create that run out.
+For him to do that and pull off what was a significant turning point in the match was special.

 As Dhoni left Old Trafford so did India's hopes of making the final.
 Six balls later the game was over.
 Ferguson bowled Bhuvneshwar Kumar in the final ball of the over before Jimmy Neesham secured the victory when Yuzvendra Chahal was caught behind with three balls remaining.